-- Dairy free chocolate-I like the Enjoy Life brand.
+- Dairy-free chocolate–I like the Enjoy Life brand.
 You can also use the Hu brand.
 Each time I have made these for guests they never guessed everything was dairy free!
 I don’t suggest using regular chocolate as I have not tested this recipe with regular chocolate.

 - Coconut milk-I prefer coconut milk over almond milk because almond milk can be overpowering.